inaki/credit-card-ui/README.md

 ### `server for db`

 Run this command so you activate the feature of saving to database.
-It will be listening in `localhost:3004`
+It will be listening in `localhost:3004`.

 ```
+// run this
+npm run db-server
+// or
 json-server --watch db.json --port 3004
 ```